agcdtmr/onpremise-migration-to-multicloud-and-devops/README.md

 - [x] [Part 1](https://github.com/agcdtmr/onpremise-migration-to-multicloud-and-devops/blob/main/README.md#part-1-enable-amulticloud-architecturedeployment-throughterraform-with-resources-running-inawsandgoogle-cloud-platform): Enable a MultiCloud architecture deployment through Terraform, with resources running in AWS and Google ﻿Cloud Platform
 - [x] [Part 2](https://github.com/agcdtmr/onpremise-migration-to-multicloud-and-devops/blob/main/README.md#part-2-convert-a-database-and-an-application-to-run-on-themulticloud-architectureawsandgoogle-cloud-includingdockerandkubernetes): Convert a database and an application to run on the MultiCloud architecture (AWS ﻿and ﻿Google Cloud), including Docker and Kubernetes
 - [x] Part 3: Migrate the application files and data from a database
-- [ ] Delete all the resources created
+- [x] Delete all the resources created.
+Destroying the environment permanently.

 ## Tech Stack